Strategies for Teaching Academic Language to ELLs

 Consider creating a “word wall” of academic language terms, so students can refer to what they’ve learned throughout the year.
 Check out this idea for your classroom.

 “As the classroom teacher, it’s important to integrate academic language into your daily classroom practice,” says teacher Marine Freibrun on Minds-in-bloom.com.
 “Use the words in your objectives for other lessons, use the words in classroom discussions, and ask students to use them in their writing across disciplines.
 I also use academic language tickets to have students practice their words after lessons have been taught.
 I use them for tickets out, as morning work, or as independent practice.
 Just because you teach the lesson, doesn’t mean you or your students are done with the word.
 It’s important to continue the practice throughout the year.”

 Use resources for support.

-Mainstream teachers should feel comfortable relying on other teachers or resources to help ELLs in their classroom.
+Mainstream teachers should feel comfortable relying on other teachers or resources to help ELLs in their classrooms.

 “It is imperative that mainstream teachers continue to use professional development opportunities in order to enhance the necessary skills needed to work with ELs,” Schmick says.
 “If this is not possible for them, they can also use their ESL teacher as a resource for their own classroom.
 ESL teachers are there to not only help ELs succeed but to help classroom teachers with the challenges of educating ELs.”